Medical courses are some of the most competitive university courses to get into. With more…

 4. 1000 Girls 1000 Futures

-The New York Academy of Sciences offer a free mentorship programme for girls aged 13 – 17.
-The experience matches you with a mentor in a relevant STEM field, and you also get the chance to complete modules in career preparation and understanding your strengths and interests, as well as network with other young women interested in STEM.
-Head here for more information.
+The experience matches you with a mentor in a relevant STEM field and offers you the chance to complete modules in career preparation and understanding your strengths and interests.

 5. Bright Green Future

-Bright Green Future is a scheme organised by the Centre for Sustainable Energy, and is an environmental training scheme for young people aged 14 – 19, who want to create a more sustainable future for our planet.
-You get involved in a work placement, a summer school, as well as training opportunities.
-Applications for the year-long scheme open here each year in April.
+Bright Green Future is a scheme organised by the Centre for Sustainable Energy.
+It is an environmental training scheme for young people aged 14-19 who want to create a more sustainable future for our planet.

 6. CREST Awards

-The CREST Award scheme helps school students engage with STEM beyond the classroom.
-Work on your own project, and achieve one of their Bronze, Silver or Gold Awards.
 You may be involved through your school.
 If your school currently doesn’t offer the scheme, ask your science teacher if they’d be interested in running it for you and your classmates.

 7. The Big Bang Fair

-The Big Bang UK Young Scientists & Engineers Fair is the largest celebration of science, technology, engineering and maths (STEM) for young people in the UK, and they offer the chance for students aged 11-19 to submit a project into their STEM competition, with the opportunity to present at the event and potentially win big prizes.
-More info here.
+They offer the chance for students aged 11-19 to submit a project into their STEM competition, with the opportunity to present at the event and potentially win big prizes!

 8. NYAS’ Junior Academy

 The New York Academy of Sciences’ youth scheme allows you to connect with other young people interested in STEM from across the globe, and gives you the chance to participate in competitions sponsored by big companies and organisations.
-Applications for the scheme open twice a year, find the application here.

-None of these take your fancy?
-There’ll also be many opportunities local to you – try asking your teachers or searching the internet to see if there’s anything close to you that you could get involved with.
-Keep an eye on our newsletter for students for more opportunities popping up throughout the year, or if arts and humanities are more your thing, check out our article How to Boost your Personal Statement for Arts & Humanities for specific opportunities.
+There’ll also be plenty of opportunities local to you – try asking your teachers or searching the internet to see if there’s anything close to you that you could get involved with.